Apply for a UK Sole Representative of an overseas businesses visa

 • meet the required standard in English language.

-An applicant will have to evidence that they and their company intend to establish and operate a registered branch or wholly-owned subsidiary of that overseas business in the UK and that branch or subsidiary will operate in the same type of business activity as the overseas business.
+An applicant for a UK representative of an overseas business visa will have to evidence that they and their company intend to establish and operate a registered branch or wholly-owned subsidiary of that overseas business in the UK, and that branch or subsidiary will operate in the same type of business activity as the overseas business.

 This category cannot be switched into; it will have to be an entry clearance application.
 Evidenced of maintenance will need to be provided but there are no specific maintenance figures.
 There are also English language requirements that an applicant must satisfy.

 The employer applying for a representative of an overseas business visa must have: